StarPlayrX/Virtual-Multi-Mouse/README.md

 Known issue: on Batocera v35, for the mm.sh log scraper script, gameStart never gets called, but gameEnd does.
 This seems to be an error, as we think gameEnd is being called at gameStart.

-## 🐭👾🖲️ Ready to enter the Multi-Verse?
+## 🐭👾🖲️ Ready to Enter the Multi-Verse?

 1. Insert a thumb drive to a Mac or PC
 2. Format it using ExFat, name the disk `install`